 What is Lean?

 Lean is an improvement method with the purpose of promoting continuous improvement.
-It provides a toolkit of lean manufacturing techniques that we employ to help our clients improve and gain competitive edge.
+It provides a toolkit of lean manufacturing techniques that we employ to help our Customers improve and gain competitive edge.
 Lean techniques aim to maximise customer value whilst minimising waste.

 History of Lean

-The term Lean was developed in the 1990’s from the Womack and Jones best seller “The Machine That Changed the World: The Story of Lean Production”.
-The book revealed how the Toyota Production System (TPS) had transformed a small post war Japanese car company into the most successful car company in the world.
-In the 1980’s a Toyota took 17 hours to be built, and was ready to be shipped.
+The term Lean was developed in the 1990’s from the Womack and Jones bestseller “The Machine That Changed the World: The Story of Lean Production”.
+The book revealed how the Toyota Production System (TPS) had transformed a small post-war Japanese car company into the most successful car company in the world.
+In the 1980’s a Toyota took 17 hours to be built and was ready to be shipped.
 In comparison, a Mercedes spent that time in the rework area alone.

 The core aim of Lean manufacturing is to eliminate non-value adding (referred to as those which the customer would not want to pay for) to compress time and create competitive advantage by optimising the use of limited resources, (including people, space and capital.)